hudgins/resume/RESUME.md

 #### Role: Software Developer

-At Benbria I made the transition from Java developer to Node.js developer by convincing management to let me.
+At Benbria I made the transition from Java developer to Node.js developer by convincing management to try Node.js as an alternative platform.
 The company had built its flagship product on J2EE but for its new product idea (which appears to be their main focus now), a couple of us made a case for switching to Node, despite having no Javascript experience, and we all lived happily ever after.